Deliver “Delight and Passion” to people

 Looking back, this experience at the Veiled Museum solidified Kishida's style as a planner.

-Kishida: "Each planner has their own style.
-Some planners create a concept by saying, 'This is the concept,' and then leave the rest to the designer.
-But in my case, I like to digest even the most esoteric of things myself, and create them while drawing my own images of displays.
-I also mention specific concept design, and create them together with the designers, exchanging opinions with them on an equal footing, regardless of age or position.
-This project allowed me to find the core of my work, which is to enjoy trial and error and to exchange equal opinions with designers, regardless of age or position."
+Kishida: "Every planner has their own style.
+Some planners create a concept, saying, 'This is the idea,' and then leave the rest to the designer.
+But in my case, I want to digest even the most niche details myself and create displays image while drawing pictures of it.
+I also comment on the specific concept design and work together with the designer, exchanging ideas.
+This project helped me discover the core of my work—enjoying the trial and error process and exchanging opinions with designers on a level playing field, regardless of age or position."

-Kishida: "In this project, we actively adopted what is known as inclusive concept design, which takes into consideration people with disabilities and foreigners.
-When creating displays, it is usually the case that the curator and displays company are the only ones involved.
-In this project, we held several inclusive concept design workshops where we designed together with people with disabilities and foreigners.
-There we made many discoveries that we would not have noticed on our own.
-We worked hard to create displays everyone could enjoy, regardless of whether they had a disability or not.
+Kishida: "In this project, we actively incorporated so-called inclusive concept design, which takes into consideration people with disabilities and foreigners.
+When creating displays, it is generally carried out only by curators and displays companies.
+In this project, we held many inclusive concept design workshops in which we designed together with people with disabilities and foreigners.
+There, we made many discoveries that we would not have noticed on our own.
+We were serious about creating displays that everyone can enjoy, regardless of whether they have a disability or not."

-When we create a facility, we think about and design concept design easily.
-However, there are some aspects that we cannot understand on our own, so we have various people experience it with us to see 'how it actually feels', in order to complete displays that can be communicated to many people."
+When we create a facility, we design and plan it to be as user concept design friendly as possible for as many people as possible.
+However, there are aspects that we can't understand on our own, so we have various people experience it together and share their "actual feelings" to create displays that resonates with a wide audience."

 I want to pursue the possibilities as a "place" that transcends the framework of the museum.

-Kishida plans to continue to focus on the field of inclusive concept design.
+Kishida intends to continue focusing on the field of inclusive concept design.

-Kishida: "For example, I think there are many new things we can do, such as thinking about displays that involve LGBTQ+ people, or people with developmental, intellectual, or mental disabilities.
+Kishida: "For example, I think there are many new things we can do, such as collaborating with LGBTQ+ individuals, people with developmental disabilities, intellectual disabilities, and mental disabilities to plan displays.
 By incorporating inclusive concept design, we can arrive at displays that are easier to understand.
-I would like to broaden the scope of displays and create an appealing space.
+I want to broaden the scope of displays and create attractive spaces."

-I hope that we can incorporate inclusive concept design into all of our projects.
-To that end, I would be happy to create facilities together with various people from the local community.
-Building a museum is a lot of fun from an educational perspective.
-I hope to get many people involved in the process."
+I hope that we can incorporate inclusive concept design into every project.
+To that end, I would be happy to create facilities together with various people in the community.
+Creating a museum is a very enjoyable process from a learning perspective.
+I hope to involve many people in that process."

 In recent years, the definition of a museum proposed by the International Council of Museums (ICOM) has changed.
 The definition added that museums should be “inclusive places” and “places where citizens can communicate and participate”.
 Kishida's vision is aligned with these two new definitions.